civo/docs/content/docs/kubernetes/config/load-balancers.md

 On Civo, Kubernetes cluster `LoadBalancer` objects are external to your cluster, but created and managed as part of your cluster's service definitions.
 In other words, you create them like other `Service` objects in Kubernetes as part of your cluster definition, but their state is handled by the Cloud Controller Manager that speaks to the Civo API.
 This allows you to have a service that routes traffic into your cluster externally, balancing the traffic between the nodes.

 Civo Kubernetes load balancers are a managed implementation of the Kubernetes [External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).
-This means if you create a `Service` object of type `LoadBalancer` the Civo API will detect this, and on assigning the load balancer a public IP address will start to account for its usage as part of your [billing](../account/billing.md) and [quota](../account/quota.md).
+This means if you create a `Service` object of type `LoadBalancer` the Civo API  detects this, and on assigning the load balancer a public IP address starts to account for its usage as part of your [billing](../../account/billing.md) and [quota](../../account/quota.md).

 Kubernetes load balancers, like all Civo resources, are billed hourly according to the [current pricing](https://www.civo.com/pricing).
 Additional costs apply for each subsequent 10,000 concurrent requests you configure the load balancer to handle.

-## Creating a Kubernetes load balancer
+## Creating a Kubernetes Load Balancer

 Being strictly a Kubernetes object, Kubernetes load balancers must be defined in a running cluster.
 There is no way to start a Kubernetes load balancer for a cluster from the dashboard, as they are application-specific.

-Definining a load balancer can be done either using `kubectl` to define a `Service` in your cluster, or by launching a Marketplace application that defines one for you.
+Defining a load balancer can be done either using `kubectl` to define a `Service` in your cluster, or by launching a Marketplace application that defines one for you.
 The documentation below shows the creation of a load balancer using `kubectl` as Marketplace applications configure them automatically.

 To define a Civo Kubernetes load balancer object, at a minimum you need to define the Service and its type as `LoadBalancer`, such as: